~/blog/dgx-spark-gemma4-complete-guide

 Full E4B NVFP4 quantization walkthrough: World-First E4B NVFP4

-What cost the most time: Not having a unified comparison table, forcing re-reading of individual articles for every decision.
+The biggest time sink: not having a unified comparison table, which meant re-reading individual articles for every decision.
 This article exists to fix that.

-Transferable diagnostics: The model selection decision tree is always: Does it fit in memory → Is bandwidth sufficient → Is there a MoE variant at this size → Is there an NVFP4 checkpoint.
+The decision tree: Does it fit in memory? → Is bandwidth sufficient? → Is there a MoE variant at this size? → Is there an NVFP4 checkpoint?

-The pattern that applies everywhere: On bandwidth-limited hardware, always choose a sparse-activation architecture (MoE, or PLE-style dense models like E2B/E4B) over a fully dense model.
-Total parameter count does not matter — the parameters read per token determine speed.
+The general rule: on bandwidth-limited hardware, always pick a sparse-activation architecture (MoE, or PLE-style dense models like E2B/E4B) over a fully dense one.
+Total parameter count doesn't matter — the parameters read per token decide the speed.

 Every data point has a full article behind it: